 - Electronic Devices at exams are strictly prohibited.

-- Students are not allowed to enter the exam center after a specified time.
+- Students are not allowed to enter the exam centre after a specified time.

-- You should carry a pencil and eraser.
+- You should carry a pencil and an eraser.

-The SAT Exam Pattern 2022 consists of sections such as Reading, Writing & Language, and Maths.
+The SAT Exam Pattern 2022 consists of the English section with the sub-sections Evidence-based Reading & Writing and Writing & Language, and The Maths section with two sub-sections, one with allowed calculator usage and the other without.
 It has 154 questions in total which need to be finished within 180 minutes.

 Preparing for the SAT shouldn’t be a challenge for you as you need to be prepared for subjects like Language, Reading, Writing and, Mathematics, topics that you have either already studied or are currently studying in high school.